ErikGartner/imdb2filmtipset/README.md

 ```
 python imdb2filmtipset.py [ratings.csv]
 ```
-If the `[ratings.csv]` argument is omitted then latest ratings are downloaded from IMDb.
+If the `[ratings.csv]` argument is omitted then the latest ratings are downloaded from IMDb.
 The .csv file can be downloaded from your ratings page on IMDb.